-Project WILD's core curricular materials, the Project WILD K-12 Curriculum and Activity Guide, the Project WILD Aquatic K-12 Curriculum and Activity Guide, and Science and Civics: Sustaining Wildlife, are NOT for sale.
+Project WILD's core curricular materials, the Project WILD K-12 Curriculum and Activity Guide, the Aquatic WILD K-12 Curriculum and Activity Guide, and Science and Civics: Sustaining Wildlife, are NOT for sale.
 These guides are distributed free of cost to participants at Project WILD workshops.

-Project WILD supplementary materials, however, are for sale and can be purchased by sending an order form to the Project WILD National Office with a check or money order.
+Project WILD supplementary materials, however, are for sale and can be purchased with a check or money order by sending an order form to the Project WILD National Office.

 At these lively and engaging professional workshops, participants are introduced to Project WILD materials, activities, and strategies.
 Through hands-on practice, educators gain the experience and confidence needed to work with their students and to integrate Project WILD into their teaching.